Hand knitting for beginners

 You should be able to follow simple written and verbal instructions, demonstrations, hand-outs and health and safety information, and will be invited to take part in group discussion.
 You should be able to make basic measurements and calculations.

 How will I be taught, and will there be any work outside the class?

 The course will be hands on, with learning achieved through repetition and practicing the basic techniques of hand knitting.
 You will be taught by demonstration, group and individual tuition.
 You will be taken through the techniques with a group demonstration and then individually as necessary.

 Each separate technique will be practiced and then a sample made for reference in a file or sketchbook.
-Each student is encouraged to begin a knitting techniques folder or book in which to keep samples, swatches, the handouts and any note taking you find useful.
+Each student is encouraged to begin a knitting techniques folder or book in which to keep samples, swatches and, any note taking you find useful.
 Handouts and course information can also be accessed via our Google classroom eLearning portal.
 Details on how you can login will be sent to you prior to the start date.